tprei/Potato-Bot-Reformed/README.md

 Now you have to setup the enviroment variable for the bot auth token.

-In Linux and MacOS that will could be (if you use .bashrc for your shell configs):
+In Linux and MacOS that will be (if you use .bashrc for your shell configs):

 `echo export DISCORD_TOKEN=<your_token_here> >> .bashrc`